Beautiful Flowers (Paper)

 SIZEs of NAPKIns used in paper napkin flowers

-Dinner napkins come in varied sizes.
-I used squares but some are rectangular.
+Dinner napkins sizes vary.
+The ones I used are squares but rectangles are common.
 Look for those with narrow borders.
-You will have more material to work with after cutting off edges.
-Smaller sizes can work but the number of strips you’ll need increases.
+You will have more material to work with after cutting off the edges.
+Smaller napkins can work but you will need more strips.
 If cutting off borders on paper napkins, don’t toss them.
-Save them to make centers and tiny flowers.
+Save them for making centers and miniature flowers.

 Materials and tools you will need: